oncody/vue-webpack-tutorial/01-vue-cdn/README.md

-# In this tutorial, we'll show you how to include Vue in the simplest way possible--a CDN
+# In this tutorial we'll show you how to include Vue in the simplest way possible--a CDN

 # Open our index.html file and you will see that we include Vue from a CDN